Corpse Party: History

-Setting and plot
+Plot

 The plot of the original Corpse Party game concerns a group of Japanese high school students, celebrating their school's culture festival.
 The group are telling ghost stories when a sudden paranormal "earthquake" transports them to a dilapidated schoolhouse in an alternate dimension.
 The school is haunted by the ghosts of people who have been trapped there.
 The main playable character is Satoshi Mochida, a kind-hearted high school student who is teased by his classmates for his cowardly nature.
 Three of the other characters are students from Satoshi's class: Naomi Nakashima, Satoshi's childhood friend; Yoshiki Kishinuma, an intimidating yet good-natured student; and Ayumi Shinozaki, the class representative.
 Rounding out the group is Yuka Mochida, Satoshi's younger sister.
 The game's antagonist is the ghost of a former student, a girl in a red dress who seeks vengeance for her and her mother's deaths at the hands of a teacher many years prior.